 If the Medical Group does not authorize all of the Services requested and you want to appeal the decision, you can file a grievance as described in the "Coverage Decisions, Appeals, and Complaints" section.

 For these referral Services, you pay the Cost Share required for Services provided by a Plan Provider as described in this EOC.

-Travel and lodging for certain referrals
+Travel and Lodging for Certain Services